Director: Kaare Andrews

 Writer: Oliver Thompson

 Stars: Chad Michael Collins, Tom Berenger, Sayaka Akimoto

 For those of you keeping count, this is the eighth film in a franchise that began with 1993’s Sniper, which remains the only one that was ever released in theaters.

 Assassin’s End is serviceable budget-conscious action fodder.
-A bit more plodding and less violent than the previous instalment (Sniper: Ultimate Kill), the film still has its moments, one particular highlight being a tension-filled, three-way sniper-stand-off, which sort of reminded me of the climax in The Good, the Bad and the Guy.
+A bit more plodding and less violent than the previous installment (Sniper: Ultimate Kill), the film still has its moments, one particular highlight being a tension-filled, three-way sniper-stand-off, which sort of reminded me of the climax in The Good, the Bad, and the Guy.
 Once again, Collins is decent-but-unremarkable in the lead role, while Berenger is mostly on-hand to continue franchise continuity.
-Conversely, Akimoto throws a lot of zeal into her character, amusingly known as Lady Death and decked-out in standard-issue skin-tight leather required for all female assassins.
+Conversely, Akimoto throws a lot of zeal into her character, amusingly known as Lady Death, and decked out in standard-issue skin-tight leather required for all female assassins.

 In the unofficial race to crank out the most direct-too-video sequels, no one asked for, the Sniper franchise has an edge over such low-watt fare as The Marine.
 And fortunately, newcomers can join the party any time, since prior knowledge of the other films isn’t really a prerequisite.
 Like the others, Sniper: Assassin’s End isn’t especially memorable, but there’s enough action and implausible fun to maintain interest on a dull evening.
 The door is left open for a sequel, of course, but also hints the series is ready to move on from the Becket family.